juampam/anura/README.md

 ## Usage (Testing)

-*Note: This program is designed to run on GNU/Linux, however, to use the library is not necesary install the program, just need copy the styles online*
+*Note: This program is designed to run on GNU/Linux, however, to use the library is not necesary install the program, just need use the published styles*

 ---
 ## The Goal